 1939: Beginning of the Second World War.

-1943: Becomes a cadet in the Royal Air Force aged eighteen.
+1943: Burton becomes a cadet in the Royal Air Force aged eighteen.

-1944: Leaves University as one of twelve prize winning cadets and becomes a navigator.
-Prevented from becoming a pilot due to poor eyesight.
+1944: He leaves University as one of twelve prize winning cadets and becomes a navigator.
+He is prevented from becoming a pilot due to poor eyesight.

-1951: Had a triumphant season at the Royal Shakesperare Theatre in Stratford-upon-Avon.
+1951: He has a triumphant season at the Royal Shakesperare Theatre in Stratford-upon-Avon.

-1952: Richard Burton nominated for Best supporting Actor at the Oscars in “My Cousin Rachel” in his first Hollywood film.
+1952: Burton is nominated for Best supporting Actor at the Oscars in “My Cousin Rachel” in his first Hollywood film.

-1954: Was the narrator in Dylan Thomas’s radio play “Under Milk Wood”.
+1954: He is the narrator in Dylan Thomas’s radio play “Under Milk Wood”.

-1963: Appeared in “Cleopatra” alongside Elizabeth Taylor.
-The two fell in love and eventually married (twice).
+1963: Burton appears in the film “Cleopatra” alongside Elizabeth Taylor.
+The two fell in love and eventually marry (twice).

 Burton filmed Becket in and around Bamburgh Castle in Northumberland.

-1965: Richard Burton nominated for Best actor in “The Spy Who Came in From the Cold”.
+1965: Burton is nominated for Best Actor in “The Spy Who Came in From the Cold”.

-1966: Nominated for Best actor in “Who’s Afraid of Virginia Woolf?”
+1966: He is nominated for Best actor in “Who’s Afraid of Virginia Woolf?”

-1969: John Wayne came to see him and offered him the Oscar he had won for “True Grit” saying that Burton deserved it more than he.
-Appeared in “Where Eagles Dare”.
+1969: John Wayne comes to see him and offers him the Oscar he had won for “True Grit” saying that Burton deserved it more than he did.
+He appears in “Where Eagles Dare”.

-1970: nominated for Best actor in “Anne of a Thousand Days”.
+1970: He is nominated for Best Actor in “Anne of a Thousand Days”.

-1977: Nominated for Best actor in “Equus”.
-Although he was nominated for seven Oscars he never a actually won one, some say because the Academy disapproved of his life style.
+1977: He is nominated for Best actor in “Equus”.
+Although he was nominated for seven Oscars but he never a actually won one, some say because the Academy disapproved of his life style.

-1983: Richard Burton went to live in Switzerland with his new wife Sally.
+1983: Burton goes to live in Switzerland with his new wife Sally.

 When and Where did he Die?